• Skip to primary navigation

 When it comes to homecoming day, it is way too easy to become too stressed out about everything that needs to happen.

-1. Remember, the dress is for you- Picking out that perfect outfit for homecoming outfit can be a lot of fun.
-You spend a little more money than you normally would, you get to go shopping with friends and buy something special that you will always remember as your homecoming outfit.
+1. Remember, the dress is for you- Picking out that perfect outfit for a homecoming outfit can be a lot of fun.
+You spend a little more money than you normally would, and you get to go shopping with friends and buy something special that you will always remember as your homecoming outfit.
 However, I don’t think what you wear matters to most of the service members coming home from a deployment.
 They want to see you.
 They want to hug you.
 They want to be home.
 The dress is for you and if you are too stressed about what to wear, don’t be.
 Pick a nice outfit and you will be fine.

 2. Make a to-do list- Preparing for homecoming is all about having a to-do list.
 There are things you will probably want to do right before they come home.
 From having the carpets cleaned to figuring out what your kids will wear.
 Make a good to-do list and stay on track.
 This will help with your stress level.
-Know too that you probably don’t have to do everything on your to-do list but having one will keep you busy and keep you from over stressing in the last few days.
+Know too that you probably don’t have to do everything on your to-do list but having one will keep you busy and keep you from overstressing in the last few days.

 3. The simple things are the important ones- Remember, you just need to know where to go and what time, everything else is just extra.
 Your service member is excited to be home and to see you and your children again.
 Try not to stress if one of your rooms isn’t clean or if you couldn’t get the right type of beer for your husband.